mordvinkinm/UberForcer/README.md

 -t <value> or --threads <value>                 Number of threads for multithreading bruteforce; default: 1

 # Copyright
-Thanks to Michael Dipperstein for original version of crypt code
+Thanks to Michael Dipperstein for original version of crypt3 code